cce-bigdataintro-1160/CEBD-1160-spring-2019/4-docker.md

 * Don't forget to fill up the Weekly Journal!

 ##### Basic
-1. Create a new repository called `class4-homework`, and in it, put the following:
+1. Create a new repository called `docker-homework`, and in it, put the following:
   - LICENSE
   - README.md
   - Dockerfile